Is your furnace blowing cold air instead of warm air? Check these basic issues before calling in a professional technician!

 This is an important step, especially if you have a new furnace or a new home.
 Sometimes furnaces (especially older models) take a few minutes to heat up and start creating heat where you can really feel the difference.
 But because the fan kicks on early, current-temperature air blows, which feels cold on the skin.
 Wait a few minutes to see if it begins to heat.

 The most common cause of surprise cold air from your vents is a thermostat issue.
 Take a look at your thermostat and make sure of two things:

 All right, time for a look at the furnace itself!
 Check for any open or loose panels, and make sure any panels or doors are shut.
 A furnace blowing cold air could be caused by a partly-open panel, which sets internal furnace sensors into "danger" mode and prevents the furnace from lighting until everything is closed up.

 Some older gas furnaces use pilot lights to ignite the incoming stream of gas.
 If that pilot light shuts off, the furnace typically won't operate - to avoid flooding the fire chamber with unlit gas.
 The pilot light probably needs to be ignited again.
 If you aren't sure what to look for or how to do this, call up a professional and ask for an inspection.

-If you do need help with a more detailed problem, trust the technicians at Ragsdale, and call us with any of your heating questions!
+If you are in the Atlanta metro area and need help with a more detailed problem, trust the technicians at Ragsdale, and call us with any of your heating questions!